Commando16/DataStructureInCPP/README.md

-# The Toppics and Program covered here are as follows -
+# The Topics and Program covered here are as follows -

     1. Array
     2. Linked List